aruba/central-python-workflows/msp-tenant-monitoring/README.md

 # MSP Control Tower

-Monitor every tenant your MSP manages with a single MSP credential.
+Monitor every tenant you manage with a single MSP credential.
 The tool discovers your managed tenants, then collects sites, devices, clients, and alerts from each one.
-No per-tenant credentials are needed: pycentral's `MSPBase` exchanges your MSP token for a tenant-scoped token automatically (token exchange).
+No per-tenant credentials are needed.
+Pycentral's MSP module exchanges your MSP token for a tenant-scoped token automatically (token exchange).
 It ships in two forms: a **web dashboard** for interactive exploration and a **Python CLI** (`main.py`) for scripted export.

 > [!NOTE]
 > This is a proof of concept for getting started with the MSP APIs in Central.
 It is not optimized for large-scale production use.
 Use it as a reference for your own MSP integrations.